gabrielc0464/independent-study/lastentry.md

 software projects at home alot and when I do I am jus tdoing it because I have a due date but in this project I just had alot of fun making the song.
 It was always on my mind.
 3. Have people to talk to.
 In the beginning of making this project I didn't know if what i was making sounded good.
-I eventually showed justin my project and he liked it and from there on I started to regularly ask him for input on my rpject and it drastically improved my project as a whole.
+I eventually showed justin my project and he liked it and from there on I started to regularly ask him for input on my project and it drastically improved my progress on it.

-# Entry 9